sportai/sportai_site/_posts/2024-11-11-Fantasy-Basketball-NBA-Trae-Young-Positionless-Basketball-Victor-Wembanyama-Nikola-Jokic-James-Harden-Embiid-busts-sleepers-breakouts.md

 Using the graphic above from the 2022-2023 NBA season, we can also see that Harden has consistently been able to provide great value for managers compared to other players.
 It demonstrates how his elite playmaking ability helps him reach double-digit assist numbers per game and boosts his fantasy value.

-### Positionless Basketball Unpacked: A Summary of Its Effects
+### Position-less Basketball Unpacked: A Summary of Its Effects

 ![A picture of Trae Young attempting a lay-up.](https://cdn.nba.com/teams/uploads/sites/1610612737/2024/01/Traewebsite.jpg)
 <span style="font-size:0.5em;">A picture of Trae Young attempting a lay-up.
 (Athlete: Trae Young Source: nba.com Photograph by NBA, Date: 2024)</span>

-Overall, the development and rise of positionless basketball have helped spark versatility and flexibility among players and teams.
+Overall, the development and rise of position-less basketball have helped spark versatility and flexibility among players and teams.
 Players now adopt **several roles** within their teams, allowing them to garner rebounds, points, assists, and other statistics **once dominated by traditional positions**.

-Ultimately, positionless basketball makes players with an *elite ability to play all positions* well **highly valuable and necessary** for managers to succeed and dominate their leagues.
+Ultimately, position-less basketball makes players with an *elite ability to play all positions* well **highly valuable and necessary** for managers to succeed and dominate their leagues.

 ![A photograph of the logo of SportAI, a company focused on helping fantasy players win using AI tools](https://miro.medium.com/v2/resize:fit:908/format:webp/0*XJQxNj4js71Q1nRN)
 <span style="font-size:0.5em;">(SportAI Inc *TM*)</span>